Creating Unforgettable Acts with a Gibson Guitar

 Refining Picking Techniques

-When it comes to captivating performances, how you pick and strum can make all the difference.
-Gibson guitars typically respond well to both light and hard picking, giving you much versatility.
-Regardless of whether you’re using a pick or your fingers, remember that your picking hand should be loose and relaxed.
+How you pick and strum can make all the difference when it comes to captivating performances.
+Gibson guitars typically respond well to light and hard picking, giving you much versatility.
+Whether you’re using a pick or your fingers, remember that your picking hand should be loose and relaxed.
 Experiment with different ways to pluck the strings and notice how slight changes can significantly affect the resulting sounds.

 Mastering Chord Transitions and Progressions